keerthik/keerthik.github.io/essays/toys.md

 # Toys -> Games
 <div class="essay-subtext">cross-posted: <a href="https://medium.com/@keerthiko/toys-to-games-25d35b40425d">on Medium</a></div>

-{{ site.ds }}, our board game project, is what I would describe as “intense” as board games go — tactically challenging and involved, with a variety of moving parts.
-Earlier on in its development, we tested with several inexperienced board gamer friends, just to see how it felt.
-While they didn’t delve into tactical theorycrafting, they still enjoyed the game a lot.
-But they weren't able to explain why.
-This got me thinking, and that’s when I formulated the concept of “Toys to Games.”
-The more I pondered it, the more powerful I realized this concept is, for design discussion, evaluation, improvement and more.

-//missing image//

-Awesome folks playtesting an Operation Dicestorm prototype

 A note: If you happened to stumble upon this piece but aren't particularly interested in game design, know that this framework is also useful beyond just game design, as I outline towards the end.

 ## What Is “Toys to Games”?